 The term is pretty self-explanatory, but do you know what it actually is?
 As much as we’d like to think that a context-clue-based definition is good enough to work with, the scientific meaning is arguably more reliable.
-The Stratum Corneum, or in other words the outermost layer of your skin, is what we normal folk like to call the skin barrier.
+The Stratum Corneum, or in other words the outermost layer of your skin, and other components such as lipids, proteins and immune cells, are what we normal folk like to call the skin barrier.
 Its primary job is to protect your body from its external environment.

 Strengthening your skin

 So why is it so important, you may ask?
 Your body has an incomprehensible amount of white blood cells and a plethora of vitamins and minerals to fuel it when it needs protection.
 Now, think of your skin barrier as the first line of that defense mechanism.
 Yes, viruses and bad bacteria are common aggressors, but there’s also the sheer star power of the sun we face every day.

 It’s a tough job, but thankfully there are ways we can help fortify our own lines of defense.

 Let’s start easy.
 One cannot simply discuss the topic of healthy skin without emphasizing how important hydration is.
 Whether your goal is to nurse your already dry skin type or heal your skin barrier, it should undoubtedly be a given in your daily routine.

 There are two ways you can help your skin stay hydrated.